 Stonemason Type: Used by stonemasons specializing in detailed and artistic stone engraving.

-Industry: Widely used in various industries for decorative and artistic stone works.
+Industry: Widely used in various industries for decorative and artistic stone works in the stone industry.

 Summary of Stone Cutting and Carving Machines